Yuhong-He/zhxy/README.md

 ## Run locally
 1. Run `git clone git@github.com:Theodore-Ho/zhxy.git` command in your directory
 2. Import/run the SQL starter `src/main/resources/sql/atguigu_zhxy_db.sql` in MySQL
-3. Open IDEA -> Open this project -> set the Java version to 8
+3. Open IDEA -> Open this project -> Set the Java version to 8
-4. Set your MySQL username and password in file `src/main/resources/application.yml`
+4. Set your MySQL url, username and password in file `src/main/resources/application.yml`
 5. Click Run and Explore it!!!

 ## Demo